victor365it/hello-world/README.md

 # hello-world
 Checking GitHub guide
-Continuolsy working to improve myself and to gather more knowledge.
+Continuously working to improve myself and to gather more knowledge.